“If there is a problem you can’t solve, then there is an easier problem you can solve: find it.” [George Pólya]

 Example:

 Given is an arbitrary decimal number.
-We look for its binary representation.
-Unfortunately the condition does not suffice to determine the unknown in general.
+What is sought is its binary representation.
+This condition is unfortunately not sufficient to determine the unknown in general.

 2. Principle - Devise a Plan